7 days – 18th October – 24th October 2019 – limited availability (selling fast!)

 The local currency is the Euro.

 Our mountain stay should give us views of specialists such as Ring Ouzel, Fieldfare, Redwing Rock Bunting, Red-billed Chough, Alpine Accentor, Blue Rock Thrush, Black Wheatear, Rock Petronia, Bonelli´s and Golden Eagle as well as woodland birds like Crested Tit, Hawfinch Short-toed Treecreeper, and Firecrest.
 A massive vulture migration event is in progress at this time of year, and among the thousands of amassing Griffon Vultures we ought to be able to see many other raptors such as Egyptian Vultures, Spanish Imperial Eagles, Short-toed and Booted Eagles, and huge flocks of White Storks.
 Visits to local farmlands and wetlands should yield a host of waders including Kentish Plover, Sanderling and Little Stint, as well as Purple Swamphens, Eurasian Spoonbills, Greater Flamingoes and the Critically Endangered Northern Bald Ibis.

-We begin with a flight to Malaga, from where we transfer to our delightful lodgings in the quirky mountainside village of Juzcar.
+You begin with a flight to Malaga where we will meet you, we then transfer to our delightful lodgings in the quirky mountainside village of Juzcar.
 Among the many picturesque whitewashed villages in the area, Juzcar stands out as its residents unanimously voted to paint the town blue!
 As such it was featured in the feature film ‘Smurfs!’ and it’s adorned with Smurf murals a-plenty to this day.

 En route we’ll take a picnic lunch in the magnificent Sierra de las Nieves Biosphere reserve, where we should be treated to views of Black Redstarts, Corn Buntings, Thekla and Crested Larks and Woodlarks and the odd passing raptor while we eat.